babashka/babashka/README.md

 ### asdf

 [asdf](https://github.com/asdf-vm/asdf) is an extendable version manager for linux and macOS.
+Note that asdf will add significant startup time to any babashka script, consider using [mise](#mise) instead.

 Babashka can be installed using a plugin as follows:

     asdf plugin add babashka https://github.com/pitch-io/asdf-babashka
     asdf install babashka latest

+### mise

+[mise](https://mise.jdx.dev/) is a development environment setup tool for linux and macOS.

+Install:

+    mise use --global babashka@latest

+Upgrade:

+    mise upgrade babashka

 ### Windows